6 Tips to Improve Brand YOU

 Our brilliant brains can sense when something is amiss in others.
 The idea is not to hide certain aspects of yourself, but to work at removing the corrosion of stress to reveal your true, authentic self—not a stressed-out, resentful, exhausted version of you.

-Emotions are not just for sissies.
-Your every action, thought and belief in your brain is preceded by an emotion.
+Being emotional does not make you weak–it makes you human.
+Your every action, thought, and belief in your brain is preceded by an emotion.
 Emotionally intelligent people recognize their emotions and can better communicate, problem-solve, assert themselves (without attacking), and can even control their impulses.
 People who don’t know their own emotions don’t do as well in society.
 With conscious effort, nearly anyone can improve their intuitive intelligence about how to deal with others.
+Start by paying much closer attention to people.
+You might be amazed at what you missed in the past.

 There is no shame in having some professional or personal baggage.
-I know I have had some.
+We all have some.
 I highly recommend six or eight sessions with a licensed, mental health professional if you suspect you are carrying some emotional baggage.
 It’s a necessity—not a luxury—if you are going to put yourself out there for a big career change or if you are hoping to get promoted.
+About 35% of my clients get some therapy along with their coaching which can double the effectiveness of coaching.

 If you suspect you might have some issues with anger, see Mental Health above.
 Seriously, unchecked anger in today’s litigious environment can be a career ender.
+Also, we can tell.
+If you think that simmering frustration, impatience and judgment of others is hidden–it is not.
 Plus living in a state of frustration and unchecked pressure is bad for your health.

 About 90% of my clients are dealing with sleep issues at the start of our work.
 There are an abundance of excellent blogs, articles and remedies for improving sleep; do yourself a favor and figure out what works for you—ideally drug free.
 Your brain needs the re-set that comes from 7+ hours of sleep.
 Plus, sleep impacts perspective, and we all know that perspective is everything.

 For the sake of brevity here, I would like to remind you of a concept called the Halo-Effect.
 Basically, people who look nice and appear professional get more attention, job offers and positive responses from others for no other apparent reason.
-Yes, your brilliant skills matter—but not if you look like you slept in your clothes or purchased them in 1982!
+Yes, your brilliant skills matter—but not if you look like you slept in your clothes!
+Take some time to clean up your office, take regular showers and be intentional about your look–it matters.